pyocd/pyOCD/docs/terminology.md

 These are the key terms used by pyOCD and its documentation.

-- **ADI**: Arm Debug Interface, an Arm architecture standard for how JTAG and SWD interface with CoreSight.
+- **ADI**: Arm Debug Interface, an Arm architecture specification for how JTAG and SWD interface with CoreSight.
     It defines the DAP structure and registers.
 - **AP**: Access Port, part of the DAP, connected to the DP, that allows the debugger to perform operations on the chip and cores.
 There are multiple types of AP that serve different purposes (see MEM-AP).
 Some MCU vendors implement proprietary APs in their chips.
+- **Commander**: Refers to the `pyocd commander` subcommand that presents an interactive interface for exploring the connected target.
-- **CoreSight**: A standard Arm architecture for debug subsystems.
+- **CoreSight**: An Arm architecture specification for debug subsystems.
 It defines a standardised way to discover the debug resources provided by a device.
 - **DAP**: Debug Access Port, the debugging module that is accessed via the JTAG or SWD port.
 Composed of a DP and one or more APs.